 Phyllis K. Fong was sworn in as Inspector General for the U.S. Department of Agriculture (USDA) on December 2, 2002.
 USDA is one of the largest and most diverse departments in the Federal Government.
-Its mission includes the management of traditional farm programs, private lands conservation, domestic food assistance, agriculture research and education, agricultural marketing, international trade, meat and poultry inspection, forestry, and rural development programs.
+Its mission includes the management of traditional farm programs, private lands conservation, domestic food assistance, the National Forest System, agriculture research and education, agricultural marketing, international trade, meat and poultry inspection, and rural development programs.
 Ms. Fong was nominated by President George W. Bush and confirmed by the U.S. Senate.

-As Inspector General, Ms. Fong is the senior official responsible for audits, evaluations, investigations, and law enforcement efforts, relating to USDA's programs and operations.
-The Office of Inspector General (OIG) provides leadership in promoting economy, efficiency, and effectiveness in USDA programs and addressing fraud, waste, and abuse.
+As Inspector General (IG), Ms. Fong is the senior official responsible for audits, investigations, and other oversight activities relating to USDA's programs and operations.
+The Office of Inspector General (OIG) provides leadership in promoting economy and effectiveness in USDA programs and preventing fraud, waste, and abuse.
 Ms. Fong's priorities as IG have been to focus OIG's resources on the protection of public health and safety related to USDA's mission and operations, and to improve the financial integrity of the Department's programs.

-In November 2008, Ms. Fong was elected by the Inspector General community as the first Chairperson of the Council of Inspectors General on Integrity and Efficiency (CIGIE), which was established by the Inspector General Reform Act of 2008, to consolidate the former President's Council on Integrity and Efficiency (PCIE) and Executive Council on Integrity and Efficiency.
-She is currently serving her second term in that position.
-CIGIE's members include 73 Federal Inspectors General, and its mission is to promote economy and effectiveness in Federal programs through coordinated Governmentwide activities.
-Previously, Ms. Fong served as Chair of the PCIE Legislation Committee and was a member of the PCIE Audit Committee.
-She also served as PCIE representative to the Comptroller General's Advisory Council on Government Auditing Standards.
+In November 2008, Ms. Fong was elected by the Inspector General community as the first Chairperson of the Council of the Inspectors General on Integrity and Efficiency (CIGIE), an independent agency established by Congress in the Inspector General Reform Act of 2008.
+CIGIE's members include 72 Federal Inspectors General, and its mission is to promote economy and effectiveness in Federal programs through coordinated Governmentwide activities.
+She is currently serving her third term as CIGIE's Chairperson.

 Ms. Fong was born in Philadelphia, Pennsylvania, and raised in Honolulu, Hawaii.
-She graduated from Pomona College with a B.A. degree in Asian studies and earned her J.D. degree from Vanderbilt University School of Law.
+She graduated from Pomona College with a B.A. degree in Asian Studies and earned her J.D. degree from Vanderbilt University School of Law.
 Ms. Fong is a member of the Tennessee and District of Columbia bars.
-She and her husband, Paul Tellier, have two children.
+She and her husband have two children.